 The primary source of repayment is through the Company's ability to generate cash flow to pay its trade payables, under the Irrevocable Payment Undertaking.
-The Purchaser SPV has filed a UCC financing statements (where applicable) on the purchased accounts receivable ("Portfolio") it acquired as part of the supply chain financing transaction.
-The Portfolio consists of accounts receivable from a specific Supplier to the Company.
-The Company will issue the IPU in return for a discounted payment to the Supplier by the Purchaser SPV The Supplier agrees to sell its accounts receivable to the Purchaser SPV contemporaneously with the discounted payment from the Purchaser SPV.
-Total gross amount of the Portfolio is \$5.7M.
-YS SPV, through participation, has acquired the Portfolio at the discounted amount of \$5.5M.
+As a supplementary protection, the Purchaser SPV has filed UCC liens on the purchased accounts receivable ("Portfolio") it acquired as part of the supply chain financing transaction.
+The Portfolio consists of accounts receivable from a specific supplier to the Company.
+The Company will issue the IPU in return for a discounted payment to the Supplier by the Purchaser SPV.
+The Supplier agrees to sell their accounts receivable to the Purchaser SPV contemporaneously with the discounted payment from the Purchaser SPV.
+Total gross amount of the Portfolio is\$5,245,879.
+YS SPV, through participation, has acquired the Portfolio at the discounted amount of \$5,096,110.